The Providence Center – Roads to Recovery for Women

 The Providence Center - Roads to Recovery for Women Wyoming Rhode Island

-Roads to Recovery: Women is a residential program developed specifically for women in recovery.
-Located at Zambarano Hospital in Burrilliville, RI, the program focuses on meeting the unique needs of women in recovery, such as trauma, domestic violence, developing positive relationships, pregnancy health, employment and education and parenting skills.
+Roads to Recovery: Women is a residential program specifically designed to meet the unique needs of women in recovery.
+Located at Zambarano Hospital in Burrilliville, RI, the program focuses on addressing issues such as trauma, domestic violence, positive relationship building, pregnancy health, employment and education, and parenting skills.

 ABOUT THE PROVIDENCE CENTER – ROADS TO RECOVERY FOR WOMEN

-Founded in 1969, the Providence Center is a major provider of behavioral health services in Rhode Island, offering more than 60 programs and services.
-Since 2014, the organization has been an affiliate of the Care New England Health System.
+Founded in 1969, the Providence Center is a prominent provider of behavioral health services in Rhode Island, offering over 60 programs and services.
+Since 2014, the organization has been affiliated with the Care New England Health System.

-Roads to Recovery is a residential, gender-separate substance abuse rehab program; the women’s program is located in the woods outside the village of Wyoming in southeastern Rhode Island.
+Roads to Recovery is a residential, gender-separate substance abuse rehab program.
+The women’s program is located in the wooded area outside the village of Wyoming in southeastern Rhode Island.

 TREATMENT & ASSESSMENT

-The women’s program focuses on the needs of women in recovery, in particular trauma, domestic violence, work on building positive relationships, and help with pregnancy health, as well as employment, education, and parenting skills.
+The women’s program focuses on meeting the specific needs of women in recovery, including trauma, domestic violence, positive relationship building, pregnancy health, employment, education, and parenting skills.

 Each resident follows an individualized program of individual and group therapy, substance abuse education, and discharge planning.
-Residents also have access to primary care and other services, such as vocational and legal support, and the program provides housing, basic living skills training, and peer support.
+Residents also have access to primary care and other services, such as vocational and legal support.
+The program provides housing, basic living skills training, and peer support.

 STAFF CREDENTIALS

-There is currently no information provided by the facility regarding its treatment staff, however, all three alumni polled by Best-rehabs.com to date complained about the facility’s staff, citing poor management, favoritism, and a lack of time with credentialed staff.
+Information regarding the facility’s treatment staff is currently not available.
+However, according to feedback from three alumni polled by Best-rehabs.com, there were complaints about the facility’s staff, including poor management, favoritism, and a lack of time with trained staff.

 ACCOMMODATIONS & AMENITIES

-There is currently no information provided by the facility regarding its living arrangements and related offerings, however, all three alumni polled by Best-rehabs.com to date gave the facility one out of five stars for its accommodations and amenities.
+Information about the facility’s living arrangements and related amenities is currently not available.
+However, according to feedback from three alumni polled by Best-rehabs.com, the facility received a one out of five stars rating for its accommodations and amenities.
 The center’s meals and nutrition received two one-star ratings and a three-star rating.

 WHAT ALUMNI SAY

-All three of the reviews submitted to Best-rehabs.com to date were negative, with each reviewer giving the facility just one star for its treatment effectiveness.
-There was little overlap between alumni’s comments: “Bad food, poor management, and disgusting facility,” C.W. wrote, while M.R. complained of favoritism and poor treatment, and Kaye wrote that she had “little interaction with staff,” her treatment consisting primarily of homework and external AA meetings.
+All three of the reviews submitted to Best-rehabs.com were negative, with each reviewer giving the facility one star for its treatment effectiveness.
+The reviewers had different concerns, including complaints about the food, poor management, favoritism, poor treatment, and lack of interaction with the staff.

-At the time of this writing, secondary sites yielded no reviews of Roads to Recovery for Women.
+At the time of this writing, there are no reviews of Roads to Recovery for Women on secondary sites.

 WHAT STAFF SAY

-Staff posting on secondary review sites had left mixed commentary to date: the Providence Center had average ratings of 3.8 stars based on 30 reviews on Indeed.com and 2.9 stars based on eight reviews on Glassdoor.[1]
-[2] It should be noted that these reviews apply to the organization as a whole, rather than the women’s program in particular.
-Some reviewers praised their coworkers and described a dynamic environment: “Great team of dedicated people working together to improve the quality of life for over 40 people everyday,” one anonymous former employee wrote in a representative review on Indeed.com.
-However, more than one reviewer cited a stressful environment and high staff turnover — both difficulties that could adversely affect a client’s experience.
+Staff reviews on secondary sites were mixed.
+The Providence Center had an average rating of 3.8 stars based on 30 reviews on Indeed.com and 2.9 stars based on eight reviews on Glassdoor.
+It is important to note that these reviews apply to the organization as a whole, rather than the women’s program specifically.
+Some reviewers praised their coworkers and described a dynamic working environment.
+However, there were references to a stressful environment and high staff turnover, which could impact the client’s experience.

 FINANCING

-The Providence Center accepts Medicare, Medicaid, TriCare, and numerous private insurance policies.
+The Providence Center accepts Medicare, Medicaid, TriCare, and various private insurance policies.

 The Providence Center – Roads to Recovery for Women Reviews